modelreg/modelreg/README.md

 Project status
 --------------

 If you see this, you're welcome to help.
-Not much working as of now.
+Go checkout the [issues on Github](https://github.com/modelreg/modelreg/issues) to see if there's something that you could work on :)

 Contributing
 ------------